 Can you serve fresh content per user?

 For pages that are fully cached, so that everyone who visits these pages sees the same thing, there is no way to personalize that page except through some layer of post-processing.
-Our classic client-side integration is actually a good way to modify content in such pages.
-If you want to personalize pages via API as you're rendering them, the final page layout needs to be composed dynamically embedding any chosen variations.
+Our client-side integration provides a good way to modify content on such pages.
+If you want to personalize pages via API as you're rendering them, the final page layout needs to be composed dynamically, embedding any chosen variations.

 However, this does not mean that all elements have to be fully rebuilt.
-To the contrary, you're encouraged to use techniques such as fragment caching to only re-render the parts that are really dynamic in the page.
-If the dynamic portion of the page is below-the-fold and can be loaded asynchronously, you can decide to load that part as a separate process after you've done displaying the cached above-the-fold content.
+On the contrary, you're encouraged to use techniques such as fragment caching to re-render only the parts that are really dynamic on the page.
+If the dynamic portion of the page is below the fold and can be loaded asynchronously, you can decide to load that part as a separate process after you've done displaying the cached above-the-fold content.

 Where in the world is your data center?

 Our API gateway is currently hosted in two locations: One in the United States and the other in the European Union.
 Note that these are two separate and complete instances of our system and no data is shared between them.
 This setup makes it easier to comply with local regulations on data privacy, especially within the EU.
-When starting to use our product, your Customer Success Manager will assign your account to the appropriate instance based on your needs.
+When you begin your journey with Dynamic Yield, your Customer Success Manager assigns your account to the appropriate instance.